 Steps to follow to assess the minimum TS data required.

-Due to the factors mentioned above, the minimum number of data is challenging to standardize; however, the following steps can be followed to assess if the data collected is sufficient for an ML application:
+Due to the factors mentioned above, standardizing the minimum number of data points is challenging.
+However, the following steps can be followed to assess if the data collected is sufficient for an ML application:

-Use your knowledge and expertise to assessing if the data provided enough information to describe the phenomena under study.
-Making a data graph and initial TS analysis can help save time and probably improve the forecast quality.
-A simple graph will provide you with tons of data structure information, (i.e., trends, seasonal cycles, the signal-to-noise ratio) (Figure 3).
+Although it may seem intuitive, using your current knowledge is the first step to assessing if the data is sufficient and representative.
+Making a data graph and conducting an initial TS analysis can save time and potentially enhance the quality of the forecast.
+A simple graph can reveal valuable data structure information, such as trends, seasonal cycles, and the signal-to-noise ratio (Figure 3).
 Simple noise-reduction techniques such as a moving average (iterative average calculation) or using low-pass filters (setting cutoff limits to extreme values) are usually helpful; for more details on TS noise reduction, refer to Kostelich and Schreiber (1993) and Premanode et al. (2013).
-Also, make sure that the length of the TS captures several seasonal patterns and at least a change in the TS trend.
+Also, make sure that the length of the TS captures multiple seasonal patterns and at least a change in the TS trend.
 Figure 3 displays an example of a TS with multiple changes in seasonal patterns and long-term relationships (redlines).
-In addition, auto-correlation function plots (ACF) are easy-to-implement tools that will better understand the TS data.
+In addition, auto-correlation function plots (ACF), used to identify correlations between TS, are easy-to-implement tools that better understand the TS data.
+Figure 3 shows how general checks can be made using graphs.
+In this example, there are at least 3 short-term cycles in the TS (indicated by red lines) after removing the noise components of the TS (represented by the blue line).

 Figure 3.
-Example of a Soil Moisture TS being visually analyzed to determine how appropriate it would be to use the data to train an ML forecasting algorithm.
-An assessment of the short-, middle-, and long-term variations (red line) and the noise-to-signal ratio (blue and gray lines) is presented.
+Example of a Volumetric Water Content TS being visually analyzed to determine how appropriate it would be to use the data to train an ML forecasting algorithm.

-Consider the length of the ML forecast (e.g., for how many days you want to forecast the insect population).
-This will tell inghow much past data could be relevant for the ML and how many training sets can be obtained given the length of the past and forecast windows.
+Consider the length of the ML forecast or how far into the future the prediction is expected to be.
+Generally, ML forecasts usually cover a range from a few days to a week.
+Defining the expected time range of the forecast will contribute to understanding how many input data points could be relevant for the ML and how many training sets can be obtained given the length of past and forecast windows.

-Classical statistical forecasting models, could be an option.
+Classical statistical forecasting models, such as autoregression or autoregressive integrated moving average, could be an option.
 It has been found that classical statistical methods can outperform ML algorithms when a few observations are available and the nonlinearities of the TS are not dominant (Cerqueira et al., 2019).

 Use heuristics (rules-of-thumb) as a reference (only as a reference).
-A preferable minimum number for statistical algorithms is 100 observations for training your algorithm [Box and Tiao, 1975].
+For statistical algorithms, a preferable minimum number of observations is 100 for training [Box and Tiao, 1975].
 Thus, considering ML algorithms require more data than statistical algorithms, expect to factor this number for at least one order of magnitude.